squadracer/locale_ninja/README.md

 ## ⚙️ Setup

-To setup LocalNinja you will need to create a [github app](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/registering-a-github-app) installed on your repository, it will allow your app to commit to your repo.
-When you are on the github app form, here are some steps specfic to our application to follow :
+To setup LocalNinja you will need to create a [github app](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/registering-a-github-app) in your repository, it will allow your app to commit to your repo.
+When you are on the github app form, here are some steps specific to our application to follow :

 - In the "Identifying and authorizing users" section, your callback url will be : `your-domain-name.com/locale_ninja/github`
 - In the "Webhook" section switch off the "active" checkbox